pierr3/TrackAudio/README.md

 ### My PTT does not work on macOS

 macOS has strict permissioning around background keyboard inputs.
-TrackAudio should prompt you on first launch to request accesibility permissions.
+TrackAudio should prompt you on first launch to request input monitoring permissions.
 Sometimes, upon updating the app, this setting will undo itself.
-In that case, please go to your Settings -> Privacy & Security -> Accessibility and add TrackAudio in the list (remove it if it was already there).
+In that case, please go to your Settings -> Privacy & Security -> Input Monitoring and add TrackAudio in the list (remove it if it was already there).
+This is required purely because otherwise, your Push to Talk would not work when the window is not in focus (if you use a keyboard push to talk, a Joystick push to talk does not require this permission)

 ### Where are the log files stored?